gimdongwoo/titanium-navigation/README.md

 $ gittio install titanium.navigation
 ```

+Or take the widget from this repository and add it manually.

 ## Inspired by these

 [React Navigation](https://github.com/react-community/react-navigation) : We try to provide the same function as this.
 The code is completely different.
 We also refer to documents from this, but we expect to change gradually.